 Flow cytometers are available for use 24 hours a day, 7 days a week.
 However, different rules apply to "normal hours" and "other hours."
 "Normal hours" are 9:00am to 5:00pm, Monday through Friday.
 If you use the instruments during "normal hours," you can expect them to be warmed up and QC'd.
 If you want to use the instruments during "other hours," you need to be aware of our rules and restrictions.

-The Immune Monitoring Shared Resource is located on the seventh floor of the Rubin Building in the NCCC at DHMC in Lebanon, NH (710 Rubin).
-The Flow Cytometry Shared Resource is located in a suite of rooms on the third floor of the Borwell Building at DHMC, and on the fifth floor of the Remsen Building (room 524B) on the Hanover campus).
+The Immune Monitoring and Flow Cytometry Shared Resource is located on the seventh floor of the Rubin Building in the NCCC at DHMC in Lebanon, NH (710 Rubin).
+The Flow Cytometry Shared Resource also maintains a cytometer on the Hanover Campus on the second floor of the Remsen Building (room 243) .

 DartLab is a Shared Resource in the Geisel School of Medicine at Dartmouth.